 The answer to much anxiousness is always to exalt Christ.

 The chickadees scuttle at the feeder and fly, warmth on the wing.
 I watch from the window.
-A child presses into me and the window, and yeah, we’ve got some time.
 There is wonder.
 It’s ridiculous and beautiful how that happens: Everything absorbs into thanksgiving.

 Uh, wait— Did Calvin number too?